Neptune-Sky/SFSWarpinator/README.md

 An upgraded teleporter mod for Spaceflight Simulator.

 # Features
 - Teleport button when selecting a planet/rocket.
-Selecting a planet will bring up a menu for selecting orbit height.
+Selecting a planet will bring up a menu for setting an orbit around it or teleporting to its surface, using landmarks or an angle relative to the "top" of the planet.
 - Planet selector menu, so you don't need to click the planet in the map.
 Press the backqoute (`) key to open it.

 This mod supports custom solar systems.